jerry-wjl/full-stack-cncf-demo/HOWTODEMO.md

 Next click on the "Available" tab and then seach for Kubernetes in the "Filter" box.
 Check the "Kubernetes" plugin and select "Install without restart" button.
 Next add the "docker-build-step" plugin the same way as above.

-Set up docker builder URL

-    "Manage Jenkins" -> "Configure System" -> "Docker Builder" -> "URL" and set it to "unix:///var/run/docker.sock" (click test connection, and the save and apply)
+Next go to main dashboard and click on "New Item" on the top left.
+Enter "Item Name" as "cncfdemo" and click "Pipeline" and "OK" at the bottom.
+You will open in a config page for this pipeline.
+Set the following fields:

+     Description: The CNCF demo
+     Repository URL: devnode:git/cncfdemo
+     Build Triggers: Check "Trigger build remotely", and then choose a random auth token, perhaps "cncfdemotoken" but must match the value in the post-commit trigger script below
+     Pipeline -> Definintion: Choose Pipeline from SCM Pipeline -> SCM (Source code management): git Pipeline -> Repositories: devnode:git/cncfdemo
+     Pipeline -> Script Path: Jenkinsfile

 Next set up webhook access.

      "Manage Jenkins" -> "Configure Global Security" and check "Authorization" -> "Allow anonymous read access" and apply and save

-then back to Jenkins dashboard and create new job.
-Name your job, perhaps "cncfdemo" and click "Freestyle project" and then "OK" at the bottom.
-Next fill in:

-     Description: The CNCF demo
-     Source code management: git
-     Repository URL: devnode:git/cncfdemo
-     Build Triggers: Check "Trigger build remotely", and then choose a random auth token, perhaps "cncfdemotoken"

 Click save.
 Next as the demo user on devnode, create a file under ~/git/cncfdemo/hooks/post-commit with the following